airnativeextensions/ANE-AppLifecycle/README.md

 # AppLifecycle

-The [AppLifecycle](https://airnativeextensions.com/extension/com.distriqt.AppLifecycle) extension gives you access to ...
+The [AppLifecycle](https://airnativeextensions.com/extension/com.distriqt.AppLifecycle) extension gives you the ability to monitor the lifecycle of your application and determine when the application has been removed from the foreground.

-TODO

 We provide complete guides to get you up and running with sharing quickly and easily.

 ### Features

-- ...
+- Lifecycle events - better events to determine the ACTIVATE and DEACTIVATE state of your application
 - Single API interface - your code works across iOS and Android with no modifications
 - Sample project code and ASDocs reference